rendall/icebreakers/QUESTIONS.md

   * What would be the most surprising scientific discovery imaginable?
   * What would managers help bring their teams in terms of organization and project management?
   * What would you name an imaginary friend?
-  * What're you hoping to achieve from this gathering of college students?
-  * What're you planning to study when you attend a university or go to college?
   * What's a New Year's resolution that you had this year?
   * What's an unusual skill that someone wouldn't know you had?
   * What's one career you wish you could have had?